 There are a number of different types that people frequently experience.
 These include:

-Cluster headaches – These excruciating types of pain in the head usually occur on one side of the head only, and can last anywhere from 15 minutes to 3 hours.
-They can recur regularly, even several times per day over a certain length of time, which may be followed by a headache-free period of months or even years.
-One or both eyes may also experience redness and watering, and they are generally more prevalent in men than in women.
+Cluster headaches are excruciating types of pain in the head.
+They usually occur on one side of the head, lasting anywhere from 15 minutes to 3 hours.
+They can recur regularly, even several times per day over a certain length of time.
+In turn a headache-free period of months or even years may occur.
+One or both eyes may also experience redness and watering.
+These headaches are generally more prevalent in men than in women.

-Migraines – The irritating and very painful migraine is a severe type of headache, which occurs three times as often in women than in men.
+Migraines are irritating and a very painful type of headache.
+It occurs three times as often in women than in men.
 Medical experts have found that genes can play a role.
-Studies have also shown that brain cell activity can affect blood vessel and nerve cell function which can lead to the migraine.
-Other triggers may include sudden changes in hormones, caused by stress, or altered eating and sleeping patterns.
+Studies have also shown that brain cell activity can affect blood vessels and nerve cell function which can lead to the migraine.
+Other triggers may include sudden changes in hormones, stress, or altered eating and sleeping patterns.

-Tension headaches – The most common type, they usually feel like a constant dull aching or pressure on both sides of the head or at the back of the head and neck, instead of a throbbing pain.
+Tension headaches are the most common type.
+They usually feel like a constant dull aching or pressure on both sides of the head or at the back of the head and neck, instead of a throbbing pain.
 Triggers include stress, anxiety, poor posture and jaw clenching (either while someone is asleep or awake).
 They can become chronic if left untreated.

-Sinus headaches – True sinus headaches develop from an infection in the sinuses and are often mis-diagnosed.
-Typically, people think they have it when they actually have a migraine.
-One study even learned that 88% of individuals with a history of the sinus type probably really had migraines.
-While symptoms like sinus pressure, nasal congestion, and watery eyes can happen in both, migrainesoften cause nausea and light sensitivity, while the sinus type do not.
+Sinus headaches develop from an infection in the sinuses and are often misdiagnosed.
+One study learned that 88% of individuals with a history of the sinus type probably really had migraines.
+While symptoms like sinus pressure, nasal congestion, and watery eyes can happen in both, migrainesoften cause nausea and light sensitivity, while the sinus type does not.